2Tucho/2Tucho/README.md

 <h2 align="center">👨‍💻 Who am I?</h2>
 <br>

-<p align="center">I'm a freshman fullstack web developer who loves Japan and Pokémon!
+<p align="center">I'm a fullstack web developer who loves Japan and Pokémon!
 I just started to code a few months ago and I'm delighted with this world and willing to improve in order to become a better and better developer.
-With this new founded passion I plan to commit some personal projects, some of which are related with the Pokémon Trading Card Game I frequently play.</p>
+With this new founded passion I plan to commit some personal projects, some of which are related with the Pokémon Trading Card Game I usually play.</p>

 <div align="center">